Millennials at the Workplace- Sharing Space across generations.

 Having said that, being a millennial myself, I must admit that we could be quite a challenge to manage at a workplace, it can get quite tedious to understand what we really want, and hence, job satisfaction levels amongst millennials can be pretty low.

 This exists due to an obvious gap between the upbringing of the gen X (people born between 60s and 70s) and millennials.
 The way we consumed the world and understood it while growing up was quite different from the generation before us.
 In fact, the world itself was different.

-Many companies and corporations are led by leaders from the gen X, and have to now pass on the legacy to the “impossible” gen Y. How can this be carried out smoothly?
-How can both, millennial employees and the corporations be satisfied, and carry out a business?
+Many companies and corporations are led by leaders from gen X, and have to now pass on the legacy to the “impossible” gen Y. How can this be carried out smoothly?
+How can both, millennial employees and corporations be satisfied, and carry out a business?

-We were born in a time when communication changed course with the advent of cell-phones, internet and the social media.
+We were born in a time when communication changed course with the advent of cell phones, the internet and social media.
 Our parents didn’t know much about handling this for us because they never had it growing up.
 So we are now having a tough time communicating with people and having meaningful relationships.
 We associate a lot of our happiness (instant gratification) with Instagram, Facebook, etc.

 Be sure to not let this continue into your workplace.
 Keep your phone away.
 Stay away from social media as much as possible while at work.
 Don’t carry your phone into conference rooms, try not to keep it on loud for the whole office to hear every time you get a “beep” for a Snapchat notification.
 These social media tools can be the strength of our generation if we use them wisely and not let them get the better of us.

 Dear gen X leaders,